In world's biggest market, "cheap" iPhone looks too pricey

 "If the 5S is around 5,000, then it's similar to the already-released 5 and 4S.
 I would accept this," he added.

-Apple, whose market capitalization of $449 billion makes it the world's most valuable publicly traded company, unveiled the two new handsets at an event at the company's headquarters in Cupertino, California, on Tuesday.
+Apple, whose market capitalisation of $449 billion makes it the world's most valuable publicly traded company, unveiled the two new handsets at an event at the company's headquarters in Cupertino, California, on Tuesday.

 For the first time, it held a launch event in Beijing hours later on Wednesday, a move seen as underscoring the importance of the Chinese market.